grammyjs/website/site/docs/hosting/firebase.md

 # Hosting: Firebase Functions

-This tutorial will guide you through the process of deploying your bot to [Firebase](https://firebase.google.com) using [Firebase Serverless Functions](https://firebase.google.com/docs/functions).
+This tutorial will guide you through the process of deploying your bot to [Firebase Functions](https://firebase.google.com/docs/functions).

 ## Prerequisites